KyleDev31/ChristiansBarbershop/REMINDER_SETUP.md

    - Generate a new app password for "Mail"
    - Use this password in `EMAIL_PASS`

-### 3. SMS Chef Setup (Primary SMS Provider)
+### 3. Vonage Setup (Primary SMS Provider)

-1. Sign up for an SMS Chef account at https://www.smschef.com
+1. Create an account at https://www.vonage.com/
-2. Get your API key from the SMS Chef dashboard
+2. Get your API Key and Secret from the dashboard
-3. Set up your sender name or number
-4. Add these credentials to your environment variables:
-   - `SMS_CHEF_API_KEY`: Your API key from SMS Chef dashboard
-   - `SMS_CHEF_SENDER`: Your sender name or phone number
-   - `SMS_CHEF_BASE_URL`: API base URL (usually https://api.smschef.com)
+3. Optionally set an alphanumeric sender in `VONAGE_FROM`
+4. Set `VONAGE_DEFAULT_COUNTRY_CODE` to normalize local numbers to E.164

 ### 4. Twilio Setup (Fallback SMS Provider)